-In support of wanting to hear stories from diverse voices, I’m offering 1 free place on each of these workshops for a new or developing author from a lower income background, or who is BAME and/or LGBTQIA+.
+In support of wanting to hear stories from diverse voices, I currently offer 1 free place on each of my one-day workshops for a new or developing author from a lower income background, or who is BAME and/or LGBTQIA+.
 If you’d like to apply for a free place please contact me here explaining briefly who you are and what you think you’d get out of the course(s).
-NOTE: The free place for the 9th June course has now been claimed.
-There is still a space available for 29th September.

 To book your place complete the form:

 Or download a emailable/printable booking form here.
 All my courses are tailored to the attendees so if there’s something you’d particularly like to cover please just mention it when you book.

 Writing Popular Fiction, Ty Newydd, 15th-19th October 2018